Youssef9798/Vue-Starter-Kit-Pack/README.md

  vue add vuetify
  ```
  Then select the default and recommended setting from the list shown after use this command line.
-> You can skip this step if you want to use vuetify
+> You can skip this step if you dont't want to use vuetify